Chuck Taylor (salesman)

-Charles Hollis Taylor (June 24, 1901 – June 23, 1969) was an American basketball player and basketball shoe salesman/product marketer who is best known for his association with the Chuck Taylor All-Stars, which he helped to improve and promote.
+Charles Hollis Taylor (June 24, 1901 – June 23, 1969) was an American basketball player and basketball shoe salesman-marketer who was associated with Chuck Taylor All-Stars, which he helped to improve and promote.

 Early life and education

 Charles H. "Chuck" Taylor was born in rural Brown County, Indiana, on June 24, 1901.
 Taylor, a graduate of Columbus High School in Columbus, Indiana, in 1919, played guard position on the school's basketball team.
 He became captain of the varsity team while a high school sophomore, and was also a two-time all-state team selection.